-Species at Risk Screening is an applied, two-day, fully online course focusing on how to determine which Species at Risk are known to occur in a particular area, how to identify potential habitat opportunities, and how to assign a relative potential for that species to be present.
-Online instruction will introduce participants to resources for Species at Risk records, demonstrate how to compile a species/ habitat screening table, and discuss how to determine habitat opportunities based on desktop assessment.
-Field exercise will guide participants through documenting and assessing the potential habitat opportunities for Species at Risk.
-Industry best management practices for mitigation will be discussed for common Species at Risk concerns.
+Species at Risk Screening (Sar) is an applied, two-day, fully online course focusing on how to determine which species at risk are known to occur in a particular area, how to identify potential habitat opportunities, and how to assign a relative potential for that species to be present.
+Online instruction will introduce participants to resources for species at risk records, demonstrate how to compile a species/ habitat screening table, and discuss how to determine habitat opportunities based on desktop assessment.
+Field exercise will guide participants through documenting and assessing the potential habitat opportunities for species at risk.
+Industry best management practices for mitigation will be discussed for common species at risk concerns.

 Upon successful completion, participants will be able to:

 - Identify species at risk known to occur in a particular geographic region

 - Conduct a desktop evaluation of potential habitat opportunities for species at risk

 - Conduct a site reconnaissance to document and assess habitat opportunities for Species at Risk

 - Assign relative potential for a species at risk to be present based on habitat availability